osucs361wi20team16/JusText/README.md

  Edit the file in the File editing area just like any other editing application.

 ### Saving
- Save you file using the file menu.
+ Save your file using the file menu.
  (How do we open the menus?)